pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 ## Understanding the generated code

-Let's take a look at the code in our `lib` directory and see what is happening.
+Let’s take a look at the code in our `lib` directory and see what is happening.

 There are two files in our `lib` directory.
 One is the main file (`lib/your-name-word-count.js`), which is pointed to in the `package.json` file as the main file to execute for this package.
 This file handles the logic of the whole package.

 The second file is a view class, `lib/your-name-word-count-view.js`, which handles the UI elements of the package.
-Let's look at this file first, since it's pretty simple.
+Let’s look at this file first, since it’s pretty simple.

 ```js
 export default class YourNameWordCountView {